 Eviler than Thou/Evil Is Not a Toy: After destroying the Commander Center, he announces that he's taking over Rita and Zedd's operation.
 When they disagree, he shrinks them and traps them in a snow-globe.

 Large Ham: He is probably one of the most deliciously hammy villains the series has had; he takes on a persona and he plays Evil Is Hammy for all it's worth.
 It's clear Paul Freeman had a blast playing him.

 "From this moment forth the world as you know it as shall cease to exist!
 WELCOME TO MY NIGHTMARE!"
 (Beam away in purple light)

 Psychic-Assisted Suicide: He takes control of the minds of Angel Grove's adults, who are then commanded to "leap to their doom" into a massive hole on a construction site.
-Bulk and Skull rally the kids to save the adults as the Rangers battle Ooze, with one of the kids holding them back with a water cannon, but it's not until Ooze's demise that his spell is broken and the adults are returned to normal.
+The kid of the movie Fred rally the kids and Bulk and Skull to save the adults as the Rangers battle Ooze, with one of the kids holding them back with a water cannon, but it's not until Ooze's demise that his spell is broken and the adults are returned to normal.